mhdr-hami/Problem-Solving/README.md

 #### Editorial

-We can solve this problem using DP since it requires finding the longest subsequence that satisfies a certain condition.
-Additionally, since we are searching for a subsequence in an array, we can apply the main idea from the MaxSubArray problem that we have previously solved.
+Longest + subsequence => Let's try DP first.
+Without extra explaination, let's get into finding the DP secret. <br> Since we are searching for a subsequence in an array, we can apply the main idea from the MaxSubArray problem that we have previously solved.
 The approach involves considering the last element of all existing subarrays.
 Any solution subarray (subsequence) ends with one of the elements in `nums`.
 Therefore, we can break the problem by looping through each element `nums[i]`, checking all the subarrays that end with that element, and storing the best answer for each (`dp[i]`).
 Finally, we can take the maximum of the stored answers to obtain the final solution.

 To find the DP secret, we need to determine how to assign a value to `dp[i]` using previous elements in `dp[]`.
 We know that `dp[i]` represents the length of the longest increasing subsequence that ends with element `nums[i]`.
 Therefore, `nums[i]` is a part of this subsequence and must be greater than the second last element of that subsequence (the element that comes before `nums[i]`).
 Thus, all that's left is to loop through all elements `nums[j]` (`j` $<$ `i`) where `nums[j]` $<$ `nums[i]`, and select the one with the maximum value of `dp[j]` to find the length of the longest subsequence (`dp[i]`) for the current `i`.
 And here is our DP secret:
 `dp[i] = dp[j] + 1` where `nums[j]` $<$ `nums[i]` && `dp[j] + 1` $>$ `dp[i]`